janosgyerik/writing-markdown-well/README.md

     ##### sub-sub-sub-oh-who-cares, rendered as h5
     ###### whatever

 Don't do this.
-Level 4-6 headers are often not supported.
+Level 4-6 headers are often not well-supported.
 Many renderers use normal paragraph style for such headers.

 ![headings-on-stackoverflow](screenshots/headings-on-stackoverflow.png)